ARTICLE

 Below sample is the options to generate both ETA and EMA examples and test tools like the Sample1 we talk earlier.
 We do not need UnitTests and Google Test so we remove it from Build list.

 Regarding to cmak-gui on Linux, you can use the same steps as Windows and it should provide more flexible way to the developer who don't need to use command line to build RTSDK build files.
-Let see following example to demonstrate the usage of _cmake-gui on Oracle Linux 7.5.

 There are big changes in RTSDK regarding folder structures and the way developer use to build EMA and ETA examples and tools including the libraries.
 In the new version, developers must use CMake to dynamically generate Visual Studio solution and project files on Windows and they have to use CMake to generate Linux build files as well.
 This article explains the steps to use CMake and CMake-GUI tools to generate the build files so that a new API user or developer who has no experience with CMake can continue their works on the new version.